Psalms For Life

 Some see God as angry and vindictive in the Old Testament, but David sets the record straight: God is just and punishes evil, but his anger is limited, while his love is endless.
 That was the key point YHWH made when he revealed his glory to Moses.
 YHWH said the essence of his majesty was his incomparable, unrelenting love (Ex.
 33-34).
 He could easily have obliterated his rebellious people for worshipping the golden calf, but he redeemed and forgave them instead.

-Such redeeming love is cause for celebration on the scale we find in John’s Revelation, where all of heaven joins the redeemed from every corner of the world to worship the Lion who is a Lamb.
+Such redeeming love is cause for celebration on the scale we find in John’s Revelation, where all of heaven joins the redeemed from every corner of the world to worship the Lion who is the Lamb.
 David ends by urging himself once more to praise God, his praise now finding its place in creation’s great eternal chorus.

 Jesus, thank you that you reign over all and are unfailingly merciful and just.
 Help me to see you truly—gracious, slow to anger, overflowing in lavish love.
 Empower me to live as you lived, pleasing your Father as only those who know him truly can.
 Amen.